Tom Blake (surfer): Early life

 By 1921, Blake was living in Santa Monica, California, where he supported himself as a lifeguard and occasionally worked as a stuntman in films.
 Over the years he served as stunt double for stars such as Ramon Navarro and Clark Gable.
 During this period he became active in competitive swimming.
-In 1922, he traveled to Pennsylvania to enter a ten-mile race on the Delaware River; triumphing over a field of the east coast's top swimmers and breaking the existing record in the process.
+In 1922, he traveled to Pennsylvania to enter a ten-mile race on the Delaware River and triumphed over a field of the East Coast's top swimmers, breaking the existing record in the process.

 Surfing and surfboards

 Blake first attempted to ride a wave in 1921 on an old board he found while working at the Santa Monica Swim Club.
 According to his account, he wiped out badly and waited several years to try again.
 By 1924, however, his interest returned, to the point that he traveled to Hawaii to learn more about the sport.
 Upon arrival, Blake attempted to seek out Kahanamoku, only to find that he was not on the island.
 However, he quickly became friends with Duke's five brothers, all skilled surfers in their own right, and became immersed in the study of surfing and Hawaiian culture.
 For the next thirty years, Blake would divide his time between Hawaii and the mainland, shuttling back and forth every year except when interrupted by the Second World War.

 Over the next decade, Blake rose to eminence in a sport that had until then been largely the province of native Hawaiians.
 Back on the mainland, in September 1927, Blake and his friend Sam Reid became the first to surf Malibu Point, and in 1928, he organized, and then won, the first Pacific Coast Surfriding Championship.
 In 1930, he entered the Hawaiian Surfboard Paddling Championships using a lightweight board of his own design.
 He overwhelmed all opposition, setting eight new records in the course of the match.
 However, his victory sparked some resentment among his native Hawaiian friends, feeling that the new board had given him unfair advantage, and Blake stopped entering races after this.
 Nonetheless, he continued to compile an extraordinary record of athletic feats.
-In 1932, Blake, with two friends, made the first successful attempt at paddling the 26 miles from the mainland to Catalina Island.
+In 1932, Blake, with two friends, made the first successful attempt at paddling the 26 miles from mainland California to Catalina Island.
 Then on August 1, 1936, he set a milestone that still stands: entering the waves at Kalehuawehe near Waikiki, he made a run estimated at 4,500 feet, the longest recorded surf ride in history.